pks716/S.A.G.E/README.md

 # S.A.G.E
-S.A.G.E: Student's Academic Guide Engine is a platform that aims to leverage the power of Large Language Models to help the students with their academic needs.
-It does so by facilitating the querying of any standard document(pdf) using Retreival-Augmented Generation.
+S.A.G.E: Student's Academic Guide Engine is a digital library based platform for universities that aims to leverage the power of
+Large Language Models to help the students with their academic needs.
+It does so by facilitating the querying of any standard document(pdf) from the library's repository using Retreival-Augmented Generation.

 Steps to run:
 1) Clone the repository